ReinHeart - The Artificial Heart

 There are strict durability requirements for an artificial system that operates continuously without the option for repairs after implantation.
 The durability of the crucial components of the ReinHeart has been proven in extensive laboratory tests.
 These results can be contributed to the unique drive design.
 Additionally, the size and fit of the system has been optimized in anatomical studies.

 The ReinHeart provides two major advantages for the patient.
 First, the use of the coil system to charge the internal battery eliminates the risk of infection due to skin incisions.
 In addition, the internal battery and the light weight external components provide the patient with a high degree of mobility, which contributes significantly to the quality of life.
-In 2012, the functionality of the system has been tested in acute and, for the first time, also in chronic in-vivo experiments.
+The functionality of the system has been tested in acute and first chronic in-vivo experiments.

 The current priority is to validate these results through prolonged chronic in-vivo experiments as well as extensive full system durability tests.
 Based on the in-vivo results, a flow control system and the design of the external components will be completed.